 4. Giving the track color.
 When mixing the music of indie artists, this may not be the primary thing.
 But all commercial pop music has its own color: bold or intelligent, bright or soft, dry or rich.
 It’s the same with styles.
 Kick in hip-hop is not the same as kick in hard rock, although the sources may be almost the same.
 New rap and old school rap sound very different;

 5. Ensuring broadcasting.
-Mixing music on high-end monitors tends to make the song sound equally good on headphones and on usual speakers.
+Mixing music on high-end monitors tends to make music sound equally good on headphones and on usual speakers.
 Track has to «rock» in the car, be picky in the mall, match the ranges of smartphone and laptop.
 This is called the word “broadcast”.

 What do you need to mix music?

 Musicians have been honing their skills for years, looking for new moves and techniques, analyzing hits, experimenting.
 But even without serious preparation and knowledge, a beginner can sit down at a computer, open an online sequencer (for example, Amped Studio) and sketch out a beat in half an hour.
 Mixing music is more complicated.
 Special resources are needed here.

 1. Trained hearing

 The more time a person spends on balancing, equalizing, analyzing references, the better he is at mixing.
 Musicians are not recommended to mix their songs on their own, because other ears will hear much better the shortcomings to which the author is accustomed during the work on his creation.
 An outside sound engineer has the experience, skill, knowledge and freshness of perception.